Boeing YB-9

 The Boeing YB-9 was the first all-metal monoplane bomber aircraft designed for the United States Army Air Corps.
 The YB-9 was a much enlarged twin-engine development of Boeing's single-engine Model 200 Monomail commercial transport.
+Only small numbers were built as prototypes, but these entered service starting in September 1932 and were used until early 1935.
+No serial production was started.